cocoa-huang/25W_C122/README.md

-# 25_C122_projects
+# 25_C122
-Storing projects so that I can work from different laptops
+Storing projects and homeworks so that I can work from different laptops